Arturia-Pendragon-Iris/Regis_for_Seg/README.md

 # Regis_for_Seg
 In this repository, we would like to explore the impact of registration-based augmentation and pretraining for medical segmentation.
+More codes will come soon.

 This repository is based on the following works.